-To start analyzing your survey, click on the export results button to export your survey results into your favorite format like Excel.
-SurveyPlanet Pro offers several other export options as well if you would prefer to view them as a pdf, word file or something else.
-These 5 survey data analysis tips will help you glean better insights from your survey.
+To start analyzing your survey, click on the “export results” button to move the results into your favorite format (Excel, for example).
+SurveyPlanet Pro offers several other export options as well (PDF, Word, or another file type).
+These five tips will help you glean better insights from your survey.

 1. Review Top Research Questions

-The first step to survey data analysis is reviewing the top research questions.
-This step allows you to calculate results from what you deem as your top questions.
+The first step to survey-data analysis is reviewing the top research questions.
+This allows you to calculate results from what you deem as your top questions.

-Let’s say you gave a survey to people who attended a recent charity event.
-One of your top questions might be, “Would you attend this event next year?”
-Take a look at your top questions to see how respondents answered.
-Your results will show both percentages as well as raw numbers.
-The raw numbers are the actual amount of people who answered a certain way, while the percentages reveal the percentage of people who responded that way.
-Looking at both the raw numbers as well as the percentages is an easy way to see an overview of your top questions.
+Results will show both percentages and raw numbers, which are the numeric amount of people who answered a certain way, while the percentages reveal the proportion of people who responded that way.
+Looking at both is an easy way to gain an overview of your top questions.

-Once you gather the basic results, you can then analyze them further to find correlations, trends and other comparisons.
+Once you gather the basic results, you can analyze them further to find correlations, trends, and other comparisons.

 2. Use Cross-Tabulation and Filtering

 Think back to the goal you set for your survey.
 To assess this goal, analyze different subgroups and compare them to derive conclusions.
-For example, let’s say you want your survey about the charity event to compare responses from the various job professions of people who attended the event.
-Use cross-tabulation to see how doctors, lawyers and nurses responded differently to the question.
+This way, you can get valuable customer feedback and useful information.
+For example, let’s say you want your survey about the charity event to compare responses from the various professions represented by the people who attended the event.
+Use cross-tabulation to see how doctors, lawyers, and nurses responded to the question.

-Cross tabulation gives you insight into how subgroups answer certain questions.
-It can also help you draw insights from your survey by adding context to the numbers, like how different subgroups behave or how different factors influence the outcome.
+Cross-tabulation gives you insights into how subgroups answer certain questions.
+It can also help draw insights from the survey by adding context to the numbers, like how different subgroups behave or how different factors influence outcomes.

 With this method of survey data analysis, you can begin to learn more about different subgroups.
-Once you gather enough information from cross-tabulation, you can then start to look for why subgroups answer a certain way and how you can make improvements with this data.
+Once enough information is gathered from cross-tabulation, you can then start to look into why subgroups answer a certain way and how to make improvements using this data.

-In addition to cross-tabulation, using a filter is also useful for narrowing down your data into subgroups.
-Filtering allows you to view one subgroup’s results and eliminate other groups.
-You can also combine cross-tabulation and filtering to compare and contrast different subgroups to each other.
+In addition to cross-tabulation, using an Excel filter option is also useful for narrowing down your data into subgroups.
+Filtering allows you to view one subgroup’s results and eliminate those of other groups.
+You can also combine cross-tabulation and filtering to compare and contrast different subgroups.
 Remember, your sample size changes each time you add or subtract a group from your filter.
-Keep this in mind when drawing conclusions.
+Keep this in mind when drawing conclusions

 3. Look for Trending, Benchmarking and Comparative Data